2409xoc/node/sci/af.md

     })
 </script>

-The sunk cost fallacy is truly... annoying.
+**NOTE:** The sunk cost fallacy is truly... annoying.
 I want to continue, but this quality of note taking is beyond inefficient.
 I think my notes from this point on are going to be more simple and less informative.

+**UPDATE:** I got kind of sick of typing out notes so I'm writing them out in a Microsoft OneNote which I will then, periodically export and upload.
+It's more efficient that way.
+I might try and automate it, if not, it's just going to be manually updated.
+Furthermore, I might rewrite the typed notes in Microsoft OneNote just to have a more "centered" version of everything.